Targeting the circadian clock in personalized disease prevention

 Health Risks Associated with Night Work

 Increases in the risk of major chronic disease and mortality have been associated with night work.
-Further, night activity is widespread outside of work, implicating potential risk for many.
+Further, night activity is widespread also outside of work, implicating potential risk for many.

-Project Goals
+Project Objectives

 This project targets the urgency of alleviating adverse health consequences of a perturbed clock.
 It does so by aiming to decipher individual risk and related mechanisms through the following approaches: